domderen/slimerjs-docker-selenium/README.md

 slimerjs-docker-selenium
 ========================

-> This project attempts to run SlimerJS headless browser, as a selenium runner node.
+> This project attempts to run SlimerJS headless browser, as a selenium runner node inside Docker.

 ## Status